Agate Geode Slice Table Lamp

-These agate table lamps are generally attributed to the famous Belgium artist Willy Daro (Les Nouveaux Ateliers Willy Daro SPRL, Brussels, Belgium), but in the beginning of the 1970s several light companies produced these lamps.
+These agate table lamps are generally attributed to the famous Belgium artist Willy Daro (Les Nouveaux Ateliers Willy Daro SPRL, Brussels, Belgium), but in the seventies several light companies produced these lamps.
 Often made in Italy, France and Belgium.

 Below are 100% genuine Willy Daro lamps, the photos were taken from his sons website a couple of years ago.
 The website no longer exists.
 The company itself ended business in 1987.

 In Willy Daro’s factory worked several people, many lamps are not by is hand, but they are all handmade, of course.

-These lamps became popular because the collecting of minerals, gems, fossils, shells and corals boomed in the 1970s.
+These lamps became popular because the collecting of minerals, gems, fossils, shells and corals boomed in the seventies.
 In almost each city appeared a store that sold minerals and fossils.

 Also due to Willy Daro who made these lamps famous.

 Other artists and/or producers that created lights with agate and other minerals are: Henry Fernandez, Jacques Duval-Brasseur, Lova Creation, Paul Moerenhout, Isabelle Masson, Isabelle & Richard Faure (Maison Honoré), Georges Mathias, Mário J. Pires, Violette, Romeo Paris and many others.

 Lamps like this are still made by several artists.
 Stan Usel, Patrick Dragonette, Gianluca Fontana, Taher Chemirik are a few of them.

 Agate is named after the Achates river in Sicily, Italy today named Dirillo, or Acate, is a 54-kilometre long (34 mi) river were these stones were found in ancient times.